The Menopause Management Course for Nurse Practitioners

 Ready to feel more confident managing menopause?

-Join a community of clinicians building confidence in menopause management.
+Join a growing community of clinicians building confidence in menopause management.

-✔ Watch over 8 hours of expert-led video lessons created by NPs in collaboration with menopause specialists
+✔ Watch nearly 10 hours of expert-led video lessons created by NPs in collaboration with menopause specialists

 ✔ Access more than 200 pages of downloadable, evidence-based material for immediate use in practice